rclone/rclone/docs/content/drive.md

 #### --drive-scope

-Scope that rclone should use when requesting access from drive.
+Comma separated list of scopes that rclone should use when requesting access from drive.

 Properties: